Csepato/Predicting-Credit-Risk/README.md

 I will be using this data to create machine learning models to classify the risk level of given loans.
 Specifically, I will be comparing the Logistic Regression model and Random Forest Classifier.

-## Preprocessing: Converting categorical data to numeric
+## Converting categorical data to numeric
 ![convert categorical data](images/Convert-categorical-data.png)